 Alongside the development of the Options Appraisal, we were commissioned to produce a Conservation Plan for the building.

 The Conservation Plan explores the history and importance of the First White Cloth Hall and uses remaining fabric evidence, documentary research and site analysis to piece together the building's story and significance.
 The report aimed to help reveal the importance of the building, which had been obscured due to its deterioration over time.

-The report then fed into the Options Appraisal element of the project and sought to identify issues and opportunities facing the site.
-It was used to try and optimise the potential of the First White Cloth Hall as a significant building within Leeds' cultural landscape, and guide future development work.
+The report then fed into the Options Appraisal and sought to identify issues and opportunities facing the site.
+It was used to try and optimise the potential of the First White Cloth Hall as a significant building within Leeds' cultural landscape, and helped guide the development